kukushi/NotificationController-Project/README.md

 A NSObject Category is provided to give you direct access of controller show as above.

+## Installation

+Drag in to use.

 ## Requirements

-NotificationController using ARC and weak Collections.
+NotificationController using ARC and weak Collections base on Swift 1.2.
 It requires:

-* iOS 6 or later.
+* iOS 7 or later.
-* OS X 10.7 or later.
+* Xcode 6.3 or later.